-The School Committee has the responsibility to afford students the rights that are theirs by virtue of guarantees offered under the federal and state constitutions and statutes.
-In connection with rights, there are responsibilities that must be assumed by students.
+The School Committee has the responsibility to afford students the rights that are theirs by virtue

 Among these rights and responsibilities are the following:

 Civil rights--including the rights to equal educational opportunity and freedom from discrimination; the responsibility not to discriminate against others.
 The right to attend free public schools; the responsibility to attend school regularly and to observe school rules essential for permitting others to learn at school.
 The right to due process of law with respect to suspension, expulsion, and decisions the student believes injure their rights.
 The right to free inquiry and expression; responsibility to observe reasonable rules regarding these rights.
 The right to privacy, which includes privacy with respect to the student's school records.